 The Ballwin police department has a program called “In Safe Hands”.
 The program is designed to help us reunite special needs individuals with their families when they wander away from their residences.
 These special needs residents include but are not limited to Alzheimer’s, Dementia, Downs syndrome and stroke victims.
 There are no age restrictions but the individual must be a resident of Ballwin or Manchester to participate and of course the program is free.

 To download a registration form click here

 , please return the form to the Ballwin police department.
 If you need more information or have any questions, please call the Community Affairs department Monday - Friday 8:00 am - 5:00 pm at 636-207-2351.

 The Ballwin Police Department periodically hosts the AARP’s DRIVER’S SAFETY PROGRAM (formerly 55-Alive) at our municipal golf course located at 333 Holloway Road.
 The program will cover the effect of aging on a person’s eyesight, hearing and reaction times and their effect on the ability to drive safely.
 The program will also offer ways to cope with these challenges.
 Persons attending the program may be eligible for insurance premium discounts with some companies.

 The program is offered several times throughout the year.
 Please watch the city website and local news sources for the next available date.

 Class size is limited to 30 people age 55 or older.
 You can register by calling Charlene Wall @ 636-498-9255.

-This program is also available to Manchester residents as a result of the ongoing police communications partnership with the Ballwin Police Department.
+This program is also available to Manchester and Winchester residents as a result of the ongoing police partnership with the Ballwin Police Department.

 Subdivisions are given training on how to spot suspicious persons and vehicles, how to secure their own homes, and how to keep and help protect their neighbor's property.